Rubin Carter and a couple of friends are drivin' around

 - This was pretty much the point of the film The Siege with Denzel Washington, Bruce Willis and Tony Shalhoub where a series of terrorist atttacks results in New York being put under martial law, habeas corpus being revoked temporarily, all citizens of middle eastern descent being arrested and the use of torture.

-- A line about DWB (Driving While Black) in Men In Black 2: the car's stoic autopilot decoy "came with a black dude, but he kept getting pulled over".
+- A line about DWB (Driving While Black) in Men in Black II: the car's stoic autopilot decoy "came with a black dude, but he kept getting pulled over".

 J: And just because a black man is driving a fancy car doesn't mean he stole it!
 Okay, I stole this one, but it's not because I'm black.